quilavad/TNHScoreBreakdown/README.md

 ## Setup

-In OBS, set up a Browser Source with Local file unchecked and `https://quilavad.github.io/scoreBreakdown_u120e10.html` as the Local file.
+In OBS, set up a Browser Source with Local file unchecked and `https://quilavad.github.io/scoreBreakdown_u120e10.html` as the URL.

 Set the Width and Height to the size of the Video Output Resolution.